-One area needing improvement is the collection and storage of the freshmen papers.
-In 2009/2010 both freshmen and senior papers were available for seven students, in 2010/2011 the number was nine and in 2011/2012 the number was ten.
-For the 2011/2012 year, there were 17 seniors that were freshman in 2008 and we had 10 of their freshman papers, so we were over 50% but, it would be more beneficial to have a freshman paper for all seniors.
+Due to previous assessment report recommendations, the collection and storage of the freshmen papers has improved.
+In 2009/2010 both freshmen and senior papers were available for only seven students, in 2010/2011 the number was nine and in 2011/2012 the number was ten out of a possible 17 seniors.
+For the 2012/2013 year, we had 17 freshman papers for the 18 graduating seniors.
 We have good results collecting the Senior Seminar papers.
-The challenge is making sure that a paper is collected for every freshman, and then stored for four years so that it is ready for the comparison with the senior paper.
+The continuing challenge is making sure that a paper is collected for every freshman, and then stored for four years so that it is ready for the comparison with the senior paper.
 It is recommended that papers be collected and stored electronically in a G Share file.